sorarain/sorarain.github.io/_pages/about.md

 Education
 ======

 - Sept.
-2023 - June 2026: Ms. in School of Software and Microelectronics, Peking University
+2023 - June 2026: Ms. in Computer Science, School of Software and Microelectronics, Peking University
 - Sept.
-2019 - June 2023: B.Sc. in School of Computer Science and Technology, University of Electronic and Science Technology of China (GPA 3.99/4.00, Ranked 1/65 in the major)
+2019 - June 2023: B.Sc. in Artificial Intelligence, School of Computer Science and Technology, University of Electronic and Science Technology of China (GPA 3.99/4.00, Ranked 1/65 in the major)

 Publications
 ======